-The PCMS program involves Emory faculty whose work focuses on postcolonial literatures and cultures in Asia, the Pacific Rim, Africa, the Caribbean, and Europe, and on African American, Native American, and Migrant studies in the U.S. Apart from graduate and undergraduate coursework in these areas, the program sponsors an ongoing series of lectures, colloquia, and seminars.
+PCMS involves Emory faculty whose work focuses on postcolonial literatures and cultures in Asia, the Pacific Rim, Africa, the Caribbean, and Europe, and on African American, Native American, and Migrant studies in the U.S. and other parts of the world.
+Apart from graduate and undergraduate coursework in these areas, the program sponsors an ongoing series of lectures, colloquia, and seminars.

 PCMS’s outreach welcomes faculty and graduate/undergraduate students from the Atlanta-wide academic community.